by Nicholas - your ukulele teacher

 So here, you need to use only the ring and the index finger.

-To play the E chord with this configuration, you need to use your ring finger as a semi-barred chord: you press on the forth fret with your ring finger on the string 2, 3 and 4 (strings E, C, G), and on the second fret from the first string (the A string).
+Press on the forth fret with your ring finger on the string 2, 3 and 4 (strings E, C, G), and on the second fret from the first string (the A string).

 Playing barred chords are most of the time hard.
 It's never easy on the first try, but after some regular practice, you can get better at it.